International Health Certificate for Personal Pets

 We encourage you to view the individual country pet import rules.

-You must use the new EU form Annex II when traveling with your pet to any of the countries of the European Union.
+You must use the new EU form Annex IV or Annex I form depending on whether you are traveling with your pet or not.
 Each country has a specific Annex II form.